-My temp approach is to add the special characters in the message itself and to not use a validation summary for the view.
+My workaround is to add the special characters in the message itself and not use a validation summary for the view.
 However, this caused display problems since the message is HTML encoded when

-is added to the page. «, for instance, will be displayed as plain text, and not as the two left arrows that it should be.
+is added to the page. «, for instance, will be displayed as plain text, and not as two left arrows.

 The workaround for this is quite simple.
-Since the string is HTML encoded, simply decode the special characters, as such:
+Since the string is HTML encoded, simply decode special characters like this:

 var laquo = Server.HtmlDecode("«"); ModelState.AddModelError("errorKey", laquo + " Your custom message here");